srokatonie/easy-accordion-block-fork/readme.txt

 == Frequently Asked Questions ==

 = Is it responsive? =
 Yes, it is responsive.

 = Will it slow down my site? =
 Never, it is light-weight and never slow down your site.
 In addition, it only loads scripts on the pages where the block is used.

 = Is it built with Gutenberg Native Components? =
 Yes, it is built with Gutenberg Native Components.

+= Can I use it with any theme? =
+Yes, you can use it with any theme.
+It is compatible with most of the themes.
+I have tested it with the most popular themes.

 == Screenshots ==

 == Changelog ==
+= 1.1.0 =
+* Fixed: Styles related PHP errors are fixed
+* New Feature: multiple accordion items opened at a time

 = 1.0.4 =
 * Fixed: Load scripts only on the pages where the block is used